LFernandez-Learner/INF-353-demo/MIcatalog.md

 <div class="column">
 This is castanets, it is part of the Percussion Instrument, or known as idiophones.
 Castanets was invented by Phoenicians in 1000 B.C., and its have used most in Mediterranean area: Spain, Portuguese, and Italian, also in Turkey, Egypt, and Greece.
-Each country have their own symbolism while they play</p>
-with castanets, for instance, In Spain they have use a lot for Flamenco, with dramatic dancing and</p>
-playing castanets at the same time.
+Each country have their own symbolism while they play with castanets, for instance, In Spain they have use a lot for Flamenco, with dramatic dancing and playing castanets at the same time.
 <img src="{{ "/images/castanets.jpg" | relative_url }}">
 </div>